A boundary maximum principle for stationary pairs of varifolds with fixed contact angle: Introduction

-\section{INTRODUCTION}
+\section{Introduction}

-Minimal surfaces—critical points of the area functional with respect to local deformations—are fundamental objects in Riemannian geometry, and has attached well attention of many mathematicians.
+Minimal surfaces—critical points of the area functional with respect to local deformations—are fundamental objects in Riemannian geometry, and attracted the attention of many mathematicians.
 In this note, we establish a boundary maximum principle for the generalized minimal hypersurfaces in any Riemannian manifolds, having constant contact angle $\theta_0$ with the boundary.